slausmeister/AutoHDR/readme.md

 ]
 ```
 Throughout the process of development it turned out that loading a RAW using rawpy is the most time expensive task in the data-preparation process.
-Nevertheless we want to stick to the PyTorch-Dataset framework to make use of the Pytorch-Dataloader later on.
-This means that we need a framework where training data can be directly accessed without reloading the RAWs every time.
+Nevertheless, we want to stick to the PyTorch-Dataset framework to make use of the Pytorch-Dataloader later on.
+As a consequence, we need a framework where training data can be directly accessed without reloading the RAWs every time.

-To solve this problem we separated the Dataset architecture in three parts: RawImageDatatset, ImageDataset and AugmentedDataset.
-The task distribution is that the first one is used to access to RAW and XMP files and does all preprocessing work, the second one uses a RawImageDataset to store all needed data in a way that it can be accessed time efficiently.
+To solve this problem we separated the Dataset architecture in three parts: *RawImageDatatset*, *ImageDataset* and *AugmentedDataset*.
+The task distribution is now the following: the first one is used to access the RAW and XMP files and does all preprocessing work, the second one uses a RawImageDataset to store all needed data in a way that it can be accessed time efficiently.
 The last one offers all possibilities of data augmentation or label smoothing without interfering with the technical parts.

-The workflow is then the following: we initialize a RawImageDataset that enables us to access preprocessed data.
+To bring theses structures toghether, we initialize a RawImageDataset that enables us to access preprocessed data.
 We then hand this raw data to a ImageDataset which loads every image via the RawImageDataset framework and then stores it as PyTorch-tensors.
 We are now able to directly access the tensors which are rapidly loaded using the torch.load function.

-Since we stick to the general framework we are able to use methods from torch.utils.data that do further ML related preprocessing as splitting the dataset or creating batches for training.
+Since we stick to the general framework, we are able to use methods from torch.utils.data that do further ML related preprocessing as splitting the dataset or creating batches for training.
 ```python
 raw_data = RawImageDataset(directory_path)
 tensor_data = ImageDataset(raw_data, reload_data=reload_data)